If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 I’ve written plenty about the historic homes on Jones Street, so it’s probably no surprise to learn that many of the homeowners go above and beyond for the holidays.

-If you’re in the mood for a romantic evening stroll, try walking from the Tattnall intersection all the way to E. Broad and back on Gaston, Taylor, and Jones Streets to see the pretty lights and decorations.
+If you’re in the mood for a romantic evening stroll, try walking from the Tattnall intersection all the way to E. Broad and back on Gaston, Taylor, and Jones streets to see the pretty lights and decorations.

 Related Reading: Is Jones Street Really the Prettiest Street in Savannah?